BhavikJain25/ai-research-assistant/README.md

   4. **Integration with Google Cloud**:

      - Since Google Gemini 1.5 is part of Google Cloud, integrating it with Cloud-based tools like Google API and Google Cloud Storage is straightforward.
 This provides flexibility in expanding the project in the  future, such as adding new features like saving results to a database or integrating with other Google services.

  5. **Accuracy and Reliability**:

-   -As part of the Google Cloud ecosystem, Gemini benefits from consistent updates and optimizations.
+     - As part of the Google Cloud ecosystem, Gemini benefits from consistent updates and optimizations.
 This ensures that the model remains cutting-edge and delivers accurate, up-to-date results, especially when handling academic topics and new research papers.

 **Free-tier LLM Alternatives**